 Are you keeping track?
 That’s a lot of Endings!
 Setting them up should be a breeze, though, and the extra effort is worth the enhanced experience for visitors.

 To make sure that each Ending links to the correct page, you'll need to adjust the settings in the right-hand Question menu.
 Disable the social share icons, change your button text, and add a link to redirect your respondents when they click the button.

 8. Time to link all of your questions and Endings together using Logic.

-From the right-hand sidebar, open the Logic tab, switch to the Advanced view and click on Branching and calculations.
+From the right-hand sidebar, open the Logic tab and click on Branching and calculations.

 First, find the question block that corresponds to your first Multiple Choice question, asking visitors what they were interested in.
 Within this question block, add four rules that direct each of the options in your first Multiple Choice question to the correct follow-up question or Ending, as shown below.